abigail-cho/abigail-cho.github.io/_pages/about.md

 Welcome to my portfolio!
 I'm an expert technical writer with over 5 years of experience in government, cybersecurity, information technology, and tech industries.
 I have written a variety of content to communicate product functionality, news, and internal processes to end users and internal stakeholders, including:

+* Product documentation
-* How-to guides
+* Developer documentation
 * API documentation
 * Proposals
 * Release notes
 * New feature spotlights
 * Style guides

 For more details about my experience, please head over to my [portfolio](/portfolio).
 If you need to contact me, send me an email at [abscho@gmail.com](mailto:abscho@gmail.com) or send me a message on [LinkedIn](https://linkedin.com/in/abscho).
-I am currently based out of **Fairfax, VA.**
+I am currently based out of **Germantown, MD.**

-Ever since I was younger, I always loved to not only learn about new ideas, but explaining and sharing my excitement with my friends.
-For a long time, this was how I celebrated my love for science and writing: discovering wondrous, sometimes fantastic concepts about the world around us, then rewriting it into simpler terms so others around me could see how amazing the world is, too.
-I always waited for the moment when I could see the pieces fall into place in their mind and a spark of understanding shine in their eyes.

-To me, we should never have to be intimidated to discover new concepts.
-Just because a certain audience doesn't have all the background information doesn't mean they can't enjoy something or learn more about something that interests them.
-I enjoy being the translator to make these ideas accessible, whether it be vaulty scientific concepts or documentation for products that enhance our daily lives.
+Like many in this industry, **I stumbled upon technical writing by accident.** Since I was young, I always enjoyed learning about challenging subjects such as science and mathematics—and I loved sharing those discoveries with my friends and family even more.
+I found joy in seeing that spark of understanding and excitement in their eyes when it “clicked”.

+This passion followed me all the way to my university years.
+At the time, I believed the only way to keep rigorously writing—and learning—about science was by becoming a scientist, so I started as a physics major.
+But while I couldn’t ask for more interesting subject matter, lab reports were not enough to scratch my writer’s itch.
+Thus, I scrolled through my English department’s course offerings one night and came across two curious words: **technical communication.**

+I haven’t looked back since!

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.